JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from ALL the registered consumers:

 - `GET /users/consumers` - Get the list of all registered consumers.
+- `GET /users/consumers/:id` - Get the information about a specific user.
+    A consumer user with given ID must exist in the database.
 - `POST /users/consumers` - Create a new consumer user.

-#### Users - Endpoints

-These endpoints allow obtaining information from ALL the registered users (consumers and wineries):

-- `GET /users` - Get the list of all registered users.
+    It requires that all necessary arguments are passed in the request body.
-- `GET /users/:id` - Get the information about a specific user.
+- `PUT /users/consumers/:id` - Update a consumer user's profile.
+    A consumer user with given ID must exist in the database.
+    It requires that all necessary arguments are passed in the request body.
-- `PUT /users/:id` - Update a user's profile.
+- `PATCH /users/consumers/:id/:field` - Update a consumer user's profile specific field.
+    A consumer user with given ID must exist in the database.
+    The given field must be from a consumer user entity.
-- `DELETE /users/:id` - Delete a user's account.
+- `DELETE /users/consumers/:id` - Delete a consumer user's account.
+    A consumer user with given ID must exist in the database.

 #### Wine bottles - Endpoints